Brenda Cullerton: Career

 Cullerton began her career as a copywriter at Grey Advertising and continued to work as a freelance concept and content strategist for brands including Vogue, Donna Karan, Eileen Fisher, Aveda, Bergdorf Goodman, and others.

 Cullerton has written editorials, mostly in the area of fashion and design, and is the author of six books.
 Her memoir, The Nearly Departed or My Family & Other Foreigners, was published by Little Brown in 2003.
 She wrote a biography of American fashion designer, Geoffrey Beene, and this was followed by several books on interiors and the home, all published by Harry Abrams.

 Cullerton's one-woman-show, Jay Z and Me: A fast talking memoir, debuted at the Solo Voce Estrogenious festival in New York City on October 13, 2013.
 It was later performed at The Edinburgh Fringe Festival, The Merchant House in Amsterdam and various other New York venues.

-Personal
+Personal life

 Brenda Cullerton lives and works in New York City with her husband, Richard DeLigter, a television director and the founder of Real Productions, Inc. She has two children.